 The Advanced Placement Latin course is intended for students who wish to take the Advanced Placement - Virgil Examination in May.
 Students will engage in a close reading of the Aeneid.
 They will improve their vocabulary and translation skills and learn how to interpret and analyze a masterpiece of literature.
 They will study the Aeneid against the backdrop of Roman history, mythology, and philosophy.
-Students will become sensitive to Virgil's elaborate style; they will improve their analytical and higher-order thinking skills, which will serve them well in college and at their future workplace.
+Students will become sensitive to Virgil's elaborate style; they will improve their future workplace.
 The curriculum provides a challenging program that may lead to college credit or to a student being accepted into an advanced program as a college freshman.
 Summer assignment required.